the-nexim/nanolib/.github/copilot-instruction.md

 - Utilize in-ecosystem packages developed by our team.
 - Use the NoSQL database developed by our team.
 - Alpine Store for state management.
-- Use FSM for state machines by our team for many part of client-side logics.
+- Use FSM for state machines by our team for many parts of client-side logic.
 - Use logger for logging by our team for each function.

 ## Commenting